jsburky/jsburky/README.md

 ##  Projects

 - [LED Album Cover (2024)](https://github.com/jsburky/LED-Album-Cover): This project displays the album cover of the currently playing song on the user's Spotify to a 64x64 LED matrix (Currently adding new displays and functionality for the matrix)
+- [PCB Business Card (2025)](https://github.com/jsburky/pcb-business-card): This was a summer hardware project of mine to make a simple PCB business card with intigrated RFID.

+## Resume

 ##  Connect with Me